HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Let's assume that measuring percentage of nuclei is sufficient for your research question.
-How do we automate and repeat this workflow on new images.
+How do we automate and repeat this workflow on new images?
 The Napari Python console has a built in save function.
 ```python
 # Save current session to a file called measure_percent.py
 %save measure_percent ~0/